Code-Institute-Submissions/hanselsbakery/README.md

 - **ImageKit**
 	 - This is a [CDN](https://imagekit.io/) where I have used to store all images and video.

+- **Our Ethos**

+	- I have used ethos from this website with some minor changes.
+You can find it [here](https://www.cuckoosbakery.co.uk/ourethos).

+- **Privacy Policy**

+	- I have used Termly to generate the privacy policy.
+You find their website [here](https://termly.io/en/).

 - **Images and Video**

 	- All images were taken from **Unsplash**, **Pexels** and **Pixabay**.
 In addition, I have one video that was taken from Pexels which is a video of a coffee and a muffin, which is the only video in the website.
 Please check below where all images and video were sourced: